-St John's School of Mission, Nottingham and the UK Church Administrator Network (UCAN) present a ten-unit distance learning module leading to an award from St John's and counting as one full module towards their Certificate in Christian Studies.
+St John's College, Nottingham and the UK Church Administrator Network (UCAN) present a ten-unit distance learning module leading to an award from St John's and counting as one full module towards their Certificate in Christian Studies.

 This module has been prepared by UCAN and St John's to offer a rigorous but highly practical foundation in the subject of office-based local church administration in the UK.

 Students who complete the module will have a qualification that shows their church, and any future churches they move to, that they understand and can apply principles of organisational management within a theological understanding of a local church context.

 This is what Ginny Nicholls, one of our first students to finish the module, had to say...